-From April 2022, no-fault divorces will bring long-awaited reforms into the area of family law which has not changed in the UK since 1973.
+No-fault divorce has brought long-awaited reforms into the area of family law which had not changed in the UK since 1973.
 Read our complete guide to no-fault divorce, how it works, and how it differs from the traditional approaches.

-The new law removes the current requirement to establish one or more ‘facts’ to prove the marriage has broken down irretrievably, although it will retain the sole ground of irretrievable breakdown of the relationship.
+No-fault divorce removes the previous law’s requirement to establish one or more ‘facts’ to prove the marriage has broken down irretrievably, although it will retain the sole ground of irretrievable breakdown of the relationship.
 The language of divorce has also been updated and its previous archaic language modernised:

 - ‘Decree Nisi’ will be ‘Conditional Order’